Jun-Lizst/sleepr/README.md

 ### Statistics computing

-Various statistics can be computed from the polysomnographic data.
+Various statistics can be computed from the polysomnographic data, signals and events.

 #### Stages & scoring

+These functions compute statistics based on stage scoring.

   * `rem_duration`: Total duration of REM sleep in minutes.
   * `n1_duration`: Total duration of N1 sleep in minutes.